What Lens Options are Available During Cataract Surgery?

 Cataract surgery with monofocal lenses is typically covered by insurance and Medicare.
 If you choose to upgrade your vision with Lifestyle Lenses, there will be some added out-of-pocket expenses.

 If you have certain eye conditions or overall health concerns, Lifestyle Lenses may not be the best option to improve your vision after cataract surgery.
 The only way to know for sure is by scheduling a Cataract Evaluation with one of our specialists.
 We’ll provide an honest assessment of your unique eye health and recommend the best option for you.

-To learn more about cataract surgery lenses in Colorado Springs, contact us today to schedule a Cataract Evaluation.
+To learn more about cataract surgery lenses, contact us today to schedule a Cataract Evaluation.